-Carbohydrates in Neocate is a question we often encounter.
-The Neocate Nutrition Services team of dietitians gets lots of questions every day from parents.
-They want to know more about Neocate and often ask what it is and how it can help their little ones.
-But, as many of us do with a lot of our food, some parents ask about the unique ingredients that make Neocate so special.
-The ingredients in Neocate – especially the amino acids – make us unique among formulas!
+We often get questions about the carbohydrates in Neocate.
+The Neocate Nutrition Services team of dietitians is happy to help answer these questions from parents!
+They want to know what it is, why it’s in Neocate, and how it can help their little ones.
+But, as many of us do with many foods we eat, some parents ask about the unique ingredients in Neocate.
+The ingredients that make Neocate special – like the amino acids – make us unique among formula types!
 In this post, we answer common questions about carbohydrates in Neocate products.

 Why do you use carbohydrates in Neocate?